dsp2003/clef/README.md

 + The game prevents patching of items/defaultparameters.config, hence a complete replacement file is used instead.
 CLeF will conflict with any mods that replace it.

 + CLeF will conflict with any mod which adds learnBlueprintsOnPickup variable to items/generic/crafting/corefragmentore.item.
-Various ore farming mods included.
-The solution is to remove the above-mentioned variable from CLeF's .patch and insert contents of variable into problematic mod's patch instead.
+The solution is to remove the above-mentioned variable from CLeF and insert contents of variable into problematic mod's patch.

++ The fuel cost indicator doesn't show up on Tier 2 ships (without repaired FTL drive), even though the intraspace travel is no longer free.
+Please keep this in mind.

 Glossary